GfSE/SpecIF-Pages/Manuals/01_Quick-Start-Guide_EN.md

 Cameo Systems Modeler is a commercial modeling tool licensed by <a href="https://www.3ds.com/" target="_blank">Dassault Systèmes</a> supporting the UML and SysML notation of the OMG.
 It can be obtained from <a href="https://www.3ds.com/products/catia/no-magic/cameo-systems-modeler" target="_blank">https://www.3ds.com/products/catia/no-magic/cameo-systems-modeler</a>.

+{: .highlight }
+Note: The transformation of UML/SysML models authored with Cameo to SpecIF is in development.
+Currently the UML Class Diagram, SysML Block Diagram (bdd) and Internal Block Diagram (ibd) are transformed.

 A model created with Cameo can be transformed into SpecIF format or integrated with models from other sources as follows:
 1. In the Cameo tool, export all desired diagrams individually as an image in PNG or SVG format.
-To do this, open the diagram by double-clicking in the model structure on the left and then save it via main menu 'File' > 'Save as image'; select the desired file path and format.
+To do this, open a diagram by double-clicking in the model structure on the left and then save it via main menu 'File' > 'Save as Image'; select the desired file path and format.
-2. Save the model via main menu 'File' > 'Save project' to obtein a *.mdzip file, which is accepted by the SpecIF Viewer and Editor.
+2. Save the model via main menu 'File' > 'Save project' to obtein a *.mdzip file, which is accepted for import by the SpecIF Viewer and Editor.
 3. From the third step on, the procedure is the same as described above for Archi; however choose the format 'UML/SysML'.

 Also for Cameo, formatting in diagram or element descriptions using <a href="https://www.markdownguide.org/cheat-sheet/" target="_blank">markdown</a> is preserved during import so that, for example, text passages can be highlighted in bold or key points can be enumerated in a bullet list.
 It is recommended to use markdown instead of the HTML feature offered by the input field _documentation_ available for most model elements.